getty-zig/getty/README.md

 ## Overview

 Getty is a serialization and deserialization framework for the Zig programming language.

-By maintaining a **data model** (i.e., a set of supported types) and making use of **data format interfaces** (i.e., how to convert between data and format), Getty enables any supported data type to be serialized into any conforming data format, and likewise any conforming data format to be deserialized into any data type.
+At its core, Getty is composed of two things: a **data model** (a set of supported types) and **data format interfaces** (specifications of how to convert between data and format).
+Together, these components enable any supported data type to be serialized into any conforming data format, and likewise any conforming data format to be deserialized into any data type.

-Getty leverages the powerful compile-time features of Zig when serializing and deserializing data, allowing it to avoid the runtime overhead associated with other serialization methods such as reflection.
+By leveraging the powerful compile-time features of Zig, Getty is able to avoid the inherent runtime overhead of more traditional serialization methods such as reflection.
+Additionally, `comptime` enables all supported data types to automatically become serializable and deserializable.

 ## Contributing